 The final phase of the project was dedicated to the experimental validation of the developed NASS.
-Component tests confirmed the performance of the selected actuators and flexible joints, validated their respective models.
+Component tests confirmed the performance of the selected actuators and flexible joints, and allowed for the refinement of their respective models.
 Dynamic testing of the assembled nano-hexapod on an isolated test bench provided essential experimental data that correlated well with the predictions of the multi-body model.

-The final validation was performed on the ID31 beamline, using a short-stroke metrology system to assess performance under realistic experimental conditions.
-These tests demonstrated that the NASS, operating with the implemented HAC-LAC control architecture, successfully achieved the target positioning stability - maintaining residual errors below 30 nm RMS laterally, 15 nm RMS vertically, and 250 nrad RMS in tilt - during various experiments, including tomography scans with significant payloads.
-Crucially, the system's robustness to variations in payload mass and operational modes was confirmed.
+The work culminated in the experimental validation of the complete NASS on the ID31 beamline.
+Experimental results demonstrated that the NASS, operating with the implemented HAC-LAC control architecture, successfully achieved the target positioning stability - maintaining residual errors below 30 nm RMS laterally, 15 nm RMS vertically, and 250 nrad RMS in tilt - during various experiments, including tomography scans with significant payloads.
+Crucially, the system's robustness to variations in sample mass and diverse experimental conditions was verified.